CowboyJim/mm3Capture/README.md

 }
 ```

-The alert will be passed `org.mm3.model.MM3DataPacket` packet each time an event is received.
+The alert will be passed a `org.mm3.model.MM3DataPacket` packet each time an event is received.
 It can examine the packet
 and decide whether or not the packet meets to condition that satisfies the implemented logic.
 The `org.mm3.model.MM3DataPacket`
 class has several methods that can be used to grab all of the data in the packet payload